benjavalero/replacer/replacer-backend/technical-design.md

 ## TODO: ROADMAP

-### Important
-- [ ] Check in Angular why now after opening in different tabs it gets confused with the searched misspelling.

 ### Optimization
 - [ ] After 1-Mar-2020 the _page-articles_ dumps will be generated both in multi-stream mode but in different ways (cf. <https://phabricator.wikimedia.org/T239866>).
 We should check if any of them is read/parsed faster.
 - [ ] Optimize regex for all replacement/immutable finders